Nicodemus, Kansas: A New Life for Black Settlers after the Civil War

 Nicodemus, Kansas, was founded in 1877, by about 300 black settlers from Kentucky.
 This was hard living, as evidenced by the existing terrain of Nicodemus.
 But those first settlers worked hard, and by the mid-1880s, they had turned Nicodemus into a prosperous town.
 Their decline began soon after when the railroad bypassed Nicodemus; the Great Depression and Dust Bowl were the final nails in the coffin of an already-failing town in the middle of nowhere.

 We could go into the air-conditioned visitor's center and watch a movie and have a drink from the water fountain.
-But the settlers arriving to Nicodemus - who often arrived by train to a nearby town and then had to walk about 40 miles to their new town - had no such reprieve from the blistering hot or the biting cold.
+But the settlers arriving to Nicodemus - who often arrived by train to a nearby town and then had to walk about 40 miles to their new town - had no such reprieve from the blistering hot or the brutal cold.
 And still, they found ways to forge a life for themselves.

 Many stepped off the train, after a very long journey, only to discover they still had to walk many, many miles to arrive at their destination.
 They did not have the luxury of covered wagons or horses.
 So they carried their few belongings and perhaps even their children over the rough, dry, dusty ground to Nicodemus.